sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 -->

 It looks neater, however, it has the same issues as the `if` statement.

+I> Optional chaining operator (`?.`) was introduced in ECMAScript 2020, and allows us to access methods or properties of an object only when they exists.
+This saves us an `if` condition and often makes code simpler.

 I usually try to avoid these kinds of conditions and make sure all optional parameters are available, even if empty, so I could access them without checking if they are available first.